wearefriday/taper/README.md

 (n.)
 The thinning ending of a stroke ([fontshop](https://www.fontshop.com/glossary#taper))

 Taper is a quick and dirty way of rendering a type hierarchy in the browser.
-It's a great way to find pairings tha work well together.
+It's a great way to find pairings that work well together in a browser.

 ## Setup